-In her clinical practice Susan specialized in the treatment of trauma.
 In 2013, she authored “A Business Case for an Enhanced Strategy to End Domestic Violence”.
 This resulted in a provincial pilot project, led by Family Service Ontario, for conjoint counselling to address lower risk intimate partner violence.

 Completing master’s degrees in both Social Work and Business Administration, Susan is committed to the application of standard business practices and strategies that align with social work values to optimize the public funds that support the well-being of families in Ontario.
 She has been a passionate advocate for a comprehensive approach to mental health that serves the needs of men, women and children and recognizes the significance of relationships in mental health and wellbeing.